joglr/katpis/README.md

 1. Clone this repository

-1. Add the root of this folder to your path enviroment variables - e.g.: `C:\Users\myuser\somefolder\katpis`
+1. Add the root of this folder to your path enviroment variables - e.g. `C:\Users\myuser\somefolder\katpis`

 Now you can run the command `katpis` anywhere!